anvaka/ngraph.path.demo/README.md

 Turns out solution was simple:

 > Don't render scene on every single frame.
-In fact, render scene only when explicitly asked,
+In fact, render it only when explicitly asked,
-> or, when we know sure that it was changed.
+> or when we know for sure that the scene was changed.

 ### Text and lines